Scotty, beam me up…

 So is just getting in front of your Captive Audience enough?

-Well, imagine what you do when you know you’re going to meet a customer.
-So you’re thinking about the impression you’ll make, right?
-So make the right impression with professional creators for your chosen media.
-Believe it or not, it’s common to experience captive audience marketing that includes advertising from a competitor, we’ll make sure that doesn’t happen to you.
+Imagine how you prepare when you know you’re going to meet a customer.
+You’re thinking about the impression you’ll make, right?
+So make the right impression with the help of professional creators for your chosen media.

 Take the time to walk through your customer’s experience.